What the Press Say

 In spring 2010 Linsey Aitken on cello and vocals joined The Ideal Band, and a new six track CD and videos were released in January 2011.

-Subsequently Linsey and Ken commenced touring as a duo, with a new CD recorded at Watercolour Music in Scotland released in 2014.
+Subsequently Linsey and Ken commenced touring as a duo, with a new CD ‘Kith & Kin’ released in 2014, and a subsequent second CD ‘Shore to Shore’ released in July 2018, both of which were recorded at Watercolour Music in Scotland.

 From different musical genre – combining vocal harmony with an unusual combination of instruments,